GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

 \subsection{Quantitative and Qualitative Results}

 We demonstrate the effect of self-supervision tasks by transferring the learned representations to the histopathological image segmentation task.
 Here, we compare our proposed diffusion-based self-supervision against other existing self-supervision tasks like context restoration \cite{b4}, contrastive learning \cite{b40}, and CS-CO \cite{b41}.
 The self-supervised approaches \cite{b40}, \cite{b41} are pathology specific, whereas \cite{b4} is pathology agnostic but still related to medical image analysis.
-We also train a network with random initialization, which we use as our baseline method.
+We also compare our method with supervised methods like attention UNet \cite{b66} and FCT \cite{b78}, and DDPM-based methods \cite{b74,b73,b72,b21}.
 Moreover, we compare our approach with various methods as described in Section \ref{sec:comparisons}.
-Our method shares certain similarities with \cite{b44, b46, b47}, but these methods are mainly focused on generating high-quality images and learning good representations but are not tuned specifically for segmentation.
+Our method shares certain similarities with \cite{b44, b46, b47}, but these methods are mainly focused on generating high-quality images and learning good representations but are not tuned specifically for segmentation. \cite{b44} and \cite{b46} deal with DDPMs trained on natural images, while \cite{b47} focuses on synthesis of histopathology images.

 Fig. \ref{fig:samples_datasets} shows examples of generated images from learning the self-supervised pretext task using diffusion.
 The generation performance of the diffusion model is captured using a popular metric, Frechet Inception Distance (FID) \cite{b67}, which is measured between images from a dataset and a set of generated images.
-We use $1000$ images from each dataset and generated images to compute FID scores, which are shown in Table \ref{tab:generation_perf}.
+We use $1000$ real and generated images from each dataset to compute FID scores, which are shown in Table \ref{tab:generation_perf}.
 One can observe that the FID scores are lower when the datasets contain more samples, indicating that the generation performance increases with the number of training patches.
-This can also be qualitatively understood in Fig. \ref{fig:samples_datasets}, where the generated images of GlaS, containing lower unlabeled images (see Table. \ref{table1}), are noisy.
-Moreover, we note that good generation performance also translates to better segmentation performance on all datasets.
+However, while combining all datasets, the FID score is observed to be slightly higher than that of HN cancer.
+This is because the distribution to be learned is more complex when domains are combined.
+This can also be qualitatively understood in Fig. \ref{fig:samples_datasets}, where the generated images of GlaS, containing lower unlabeled images (see Table \ref{table1}), are noisy.
+Moreover, we note that good generation performance also translates to good segmentation performance on all datasets.
+For the pre-training stage, we use unannotated images to train the DDPM using samples from $\mathcal{S}_{\text{pr}}$.
+We conduct two sets of experiments (with different training data settings) as follows: